kaustubhk24/blog.kaustubh.codes/_posts/2021-01-04-data-types-in-vb-net.md

 ### **Date**

-As name suggest date is used to save Date values , it&#8217;s size is 8 bytes.
+As name suggest date is used to save Date values , it's size is 8 bytes.

 <pre class="wp-block-code"><code>Dim dt As Date = Today
 </code></pre>